-The owner of an IC registration may legally exclude others from: $^{267}\,$
+The owner of an IC registration may legally exclude others from: $^{\rm 277}$

-- Reproducing in its entirety or any part thereof, except the act of reproducing any part that does not comply with the requirement of originality, and - Importing, selling or otherwise distributing for
+- Reproducing in its entirety or any part thereof, except the act of reproducing any part that does not comply

-264 Prakas (Declaration) on the Registration of Layout Design of Integrated Circuits, Art.
+274 Prakas (Declaration) on the Registration of Layout Design of Integrated Circuits, Art.
 15(1)

-265 Prakas (Declaration) on the Registration of Layout Design of Integrated Circuits, Art.
+275 Prakas (Declaration) on the Registration of Layout Design of Integrated Circuits, Art.
 15(2)

-266 Prakas (Declaration) on the Registration of Layout Design of Integrated Circuits, Art.
-16 commercial purposes a protected layout-design or any material in which a protected layout-design is incorporated except by authorization from the owner.
+276 Prakas (Declaration) on the Registration of Layout Design of Integrated Circuits, Art.
+16 with the requirement of originality, and

-267 Prakas (Declaration) on the Registration of Layout Design of Integrated Circuits, Art.
+277 Prakas (Declaration) on the Registration of Layout Design of Integrated Circuits, Art.
 9